 Working with Localization

-You can localize many areas of Service Manager to serve international customers.
+You can localize many areas of Neurons for ITSM to serve international customers.

 Localization provides the capability to display the user interface in a language-and culture-specific way.
 Support is provided for non-English languages as well as for different cultures within a language, such as French (France) and French (Canada).
 The localization tools allow you to set the language for your locale.